 Protection of wetlands for their water quality and ecological benefits is a priority for multiple city departments.
 The city has adopted stream, wetland and waterbody regulations that are administered through the city's Planning and Development Services (P&DS) department.
 The city's program goes above and beyond baseline federal regulations by protecting both the wetland area in addition to buffer zones around the wetland.
-The city also maintains open data layers in GIS identifying the location and boundaries of regulated wetlands known to exist within the city's existing efforts related to the protection and preservation of wetlands, it is recommended that the Utility incorporate these efforts as part of the Boulder Urban Stream Health program and in conjunction with stormwater quality project planning initiatives.
+The city also maintains open data layers in GIS identifying the location and boundaries of regulated wetlands known to exist within the city and provides public outreach to homeowners related to minimizing impacts to wetlands.
+In support of the city's existing efforts related to the protection and preservation of wetlands, it is recommended that the Utility incorporate these efforts as part of the Boulder Urban Stream Health program and in conjunction with stormwater quality project planning initiatives.